Peugeot 208 hatchback - Reliability & safety

 Safety

-The lack of a fifth star doesn’t make the 208 an unsafe car.
-There are a plethora of driving aids available, from adaptive cruise control to lane positioning assist, traffic sign recognition to blind spot monitoring.
+On the plus side, there are a plethora of driving aids available, from adaptive cruise control to lane positioning assist, traffic sign recognition to blind spot monitoring.
 It also features driver attention monitoring, which works at speeds over 40mph and analyses steering wheel movements to detect alertness.